 I sincerely hope that this book will become bedside reading for many participants in standards bodies, in the electronics and EDA industries.
 It will enable us to all speak the same language and to understand the rationale for participation of all participants to standards.
 Of course, a participant to a standards body has both a technical motive as well as a business motive.
 Some of these motives may be visible and others not.
 Through Karen's wide experience and meaningful anecdotes, this book enables any participant to standards to understand the mechanics and politics of what works and what doesn't and why.
 I hope to see many standards happen faster in the future, thanks to this guide."

 Philippe Magarshack, Group Vice President, Technology R&D, Design Solutions GM, STMicroelectronics

 "I have been working with Karen on standards for over two decades.
 Our extreme success in the standards area is a result of applying Karen's 'Ten Commandments for Effective Standards.'
 Anyone wanting to find success in the challenging area of standards setting should start by reading this book.
-It is an indispensible guide to the dos and don'ts of standards setting.
+It is an indispensable guide to the dos and don'ts of standards setting.
 Read the book and get started on success.
 Or ignore the book, and regret it later."